-Selected articles are then subject to a double blind review process.
+Selected articles are then subject to a double-blind review process.

 Articles are then accepted, revised or rejected on the basis of the recommendations of reviewers.
 Revised articles are reviewed by the editors, although in some cases they may be referred back to the original reviewer.

-Editorial policy is the responsibility of the Editorial Panel.
+The editorial policy is the responsibility of the Editorial Panel.
 Authors’ opinions should be regarded as their own.
 Articles must be previously unpublished.

 Structure/Format of the article

 The title should be a maximum of 15 words.

 Author(s) and Author(s) affiliation

 The following format is required for author name(s): first name, extra initials and last name.
 Add after each name of an author the e-mail address (if available) and the contact address.
 The title, author(s), affiliation(s), and address(es) should be on a separate cover page.